Mohit-Doshi/Hacks-for-Humanity-2018/README.md

 The platform for this system/service was deployed on Amazon's AWS.
 A Raspberry Pi was used to capture an image using a Pi-cam.
 I did not contibute to any of the coding efforts and instead worked on gathering data, designing graphics explaining the system, worked on the presentation, and entirely worked on the video pitch.

-Sowmith Mandadi @sowmith94 worked on the image recognition component as well as everything related to Amazon's AWS https://github.com/sowmith94/hacksforHumanity, while Rahulrajan worked on programming thr Raspberry Pi.
+Sowmith Mandadi @sowmith94 worked on the image recognition component as well as everything related to Amazon's AWS https://github.com/sowmith94/hacksforHumanity, while Rahulrajan worked on programming the Raspberry Pi.

-The Team tied for First out of eighteen teams at the event.
+**The Team tied for First out of eighteen teams at the event.**

 NOOBS consists of myself, Sowmith Mandadi, Rahulrajan Karthikeyan, and Paige Mitchell.